Understanding CTV OTT

 What is CTV

 In terms of the concept of Connected TV vs smart TV, the chances are high that they may be the same.
-So long as a smart TV has its own app store where streaming services can be downloaded and subscribed to, that would qualify as an OTT device.
+So long as a smart TV has an app store where streaming services can be downloaded and subscribed to, that would qualify as an OTT device.

-Linear TV vs Connected TV, in truth, isn’t much of a battle at all.
+Linear TV vs Connected TV isn’t much of a battle at all.
 Users have been embracing these CTV partners in droves for years, and it’s a trend that shows no signs of slowing anytime soon.
 Connected TV advertising companies are certainly reaping the benefits.

 CTV examples include but are not limited to ones like:

 Connected TV companies focus on how content is delivered to users, while OTT providers focus on the content itself.
 CTV advertising companies can take advantage of both concepts at the same time.

 What is CTV Advertising